Communicating using monday.com

 An important part of communication is the receipt of information from your teammates.
 On monday, there are 2 main features you should understand to communicate effectively with your team - the inbox and the notifications bell.

-The inbox is like a newsfeed of the communication taking place on all of the boards which you’re subscribed to.
+The inbox is like a newsfeed of the communication taking place on all of the boards which you’re subscribed to even if you're not involved, mentioned or assigned to a pulse.
 It’s therefore important to ensure you’re subscribed to the boards you want to see in your inbox.
 The inbox is a great way to get an overview of what’s going on at any moment on your monday account.